astrophpeter/SFH-COSMOS/README.md

 ## Summary of Main Results

-* Star-forming population is nearly completely abscent of featured galaxies.
+* Star-forming population is nearly completely absent of featured galaxies.
 (See Muzzin Fig9)

-* Across over density star formation rate is lower and approx constant for smooth galaxies, whereas specific star formation rate is lower for featured galaxies.
-In contradiction to Darvish et al (2016) which suggest decline across over density.
-Higher redshift high SFR and sSFR.
+* Across overdensity star formation rate is lower and approx constant for smooth galaxies, whereas specific star formation rate is lower for featured galaxies.
+In contradiction to Darvish et al (2016) which suggest decline across overdensity.
+Higher redshift, high SFR and sSFR.
 (See Darvish2016Fig1)

-* When binned by stellar mass, smooth galaxies have a lower SFR across over-density.
+* When binned by stellar mass, smooth galaxies have a lower SFR across overdensity.
 Over both redshift bins.
 Higher redshift has higher SFR generally across stellar mass bins.
 (See Darvish2016Fig1)

 * SHF isn't dependant on smooth / featured morphology.
 Even for red type galaxies only.
 Red type were selected by plotting distribution of VmJ colour and dividing bimodal population by eye VmJ < 0.95. (see starpyplots)

-* SHF is dependant on enviroment.
+* SHF is dependant on environment.
 For low bin redshift (0-0.5) Med-High over-densities mean lower tq.
 Larger hump in tq.
-Low over-density no hump in tq.
+Low overdensity no hump in tq.

 ## Conculsions

-* Darvish results suggest morphology dependence, starpy suggest otherwise - we see no difference for smooth / feature even for red galaxies.
+* Darvish results suggest morphology dependence, Starpy suggests otherwise - we see no difference for smooth / featured, even for red galaxies.
-* However, we do see a dependence on enviroment - for low over density we see strong evidence for recent quenching
+* However, we do see a dependence on environment - for low overdensity we see strong evidence for recent quenching
-* Could high over density enviroment galxies have been quenched out of UVJ colour by mergers?
+* Could high overdensity environment galxies have been quenched out of UVJ colour by mergers?
-* Galaxies in high over density are likely to have just gotten there - merged and quenched recently.
+* Galaxies in high overdensity are likely to have just gotten there - merged and quenched recently.

 ## Current Issues and To-do list

-* Colour Degeneracy plots don't match starpy output, why?
+* Colour Degeneracy plots don't match Starpy output, why?

 ### Screen shots of the ipython notebook for my U-V , V-J lookup tables.

-* These were genreated for 0<z<6, but only used them for 0<z<1 - (possible resolution issue?)
+* These were generated for 0<z<6, but only used them for 0<z<1 - (possible resolution issue?)

 ![alt text](https://github.com/petermcgill94/SFH-COSMOS/blob/master/Screen%20Shot%202016-08-11%20at%2015.22.02.png)